 Instruction begins with an eight-module eLearning course that focuses first on the simple and complex real estate ownership structures that lenders may encounter, and then on the types of properties that may serve as collateral in commercial real estate deals.

-As they study primary and secondary repayment sources, participants also learn how to:
+As they study primary and secondary repayment sources, participants also undergo commercial real estate underwriting training as they learn how to:

 - Calculate existing and stabilized net operating income,